vepkenez/tiempo/README.md

 # tiempo
-Twisted Task Scheduling for Django
+A Procrastination Framework for Python

 ## Dev Setup